dimitar71/multi-kmp/README.md

     - uses `library:library-multi:1.0.0` dependency

 ## Steps to run `refapp`
-- call `./gradlew :library-multi:publishAndroidReleasePublicationToMavenLocal` to create the deps in local maven
+- call `./gradlew publishAndroidReleasePublicationToMavenLocal` to create the deps in local maven
 - run `refapp` as an Android Mobile app

 ## Problems: